awsdocs/aws-cloudtrail-user-guide/doc_source/security_iam_id-based-policy-examples.md

 1. Type a name, and then choose **Next Step**\.

 1. On the **Attach Policy** page, find and select one of the following policies for CloudTrail:
-   +  **AWSCloudTrailFullAccess**\.
+   +  **AWSCloudTrail\_FullAccess**\.
 This policy gives users in the group full access to CloudTrail actions\.
-These users have permissions to manage the Amazon S3 bucket, the log group for CloudWatch Logs, and an Amazon SNS topic for a trail\.
+These users have permissions to manage \(but not delete\) the Amazon S3 bucket, the log group for CloudWatch Logs, and an Amazon SNS topic for a trail\.
 **Note**
-The **AWSCloudTrailFullAccess** policy is not intended to be shared broadly across your AWS account\.
+The **AWSCloudTrail\_FullAccess** policy is not intended to be shared broadly across your AWS account\.
 Users with this role have the ability to disable or reconfigure the most sensitive and important auditing functions in their AWS accounts\.
 For this reason, this policy should be applied only to account administrators, and use of this policy should be closely controlled and monitored\.
    +  **AWSCloudTrailReadOnlyAccess**\.
 This policy lets users in the group view the CloudTrail console, including recent events and event history\.
 These users can also view existing trails and their buckets\.
 Users can download a file of event history, but they cannot create or update trails\.
 **Note**
 You can also create a custom policy that grants permissions to individual actions\.
 For more information, see [Granting Custom Permissions for CloudTrail Users](#grant-custom-permissions-for-cloudtrail-users)\.

-1. Choose **Next Step**\.
+1. Choose **Next step**\.

 1. Review the information for the group you are about to create\.
 **Note**
 You can edit the group name, but you will need to choose the policy again\.

-1. Choose **Create Group**\.
+1. Choose **Create group**\.
 The group that you created appears in the list of groups\.

-1. Choose the group name that you created, choose **Group Actions**, and then choose **Add Users to Group**\.
+1. Choose the group name that you created, choose **Group actions**, and then choose **Add users to group**\.

-1. On the **Add Users to Group** page, choose the existing IAM users, and then choose **Add Users**\.
-If you don't already have IAM users, choose **Create New Users**, enter user names, and then choose **Create**\.
+1. On the **Add users to group** page, choose the existing IAM users, and then choose **Add users**\.
+If you don't already have IAM users, choose **Create new users**, enter user names, and then choose **Create**\.

 1. If you created new users, choose **Users** in the navigation pane and complete the following for each user:

    1. Choose the user\.

-   1. If the user will use the console to manage CloudTrail, in the **Security Credentials** tab, choose **Manage Password**, and then create a password for the user\.
+   1. If the user will use the console to manage CloudTrail, in the **Security credentials** tab, choose **Manage password**, and then create a password for the user\.

-   1. If the user will use the CLI or API to manage CloudTrail, and if you didn't already create access keys, in the **Security Credentials** tab, choose **Manage Access Keys** and then create access keys\.
+   1. If the user will use the CLI or API to manage CloudTrail, and if you didn't already create access keys, in the **Security credentials** tab, choose **Manage access keys** and then create access keys\.
 Store the keys in a secure location\.

-   1. Give each user his or her credentials \(access keys or password\)\.
+   1. Give each user their credentials \(access keys or password\)\.

 #### Additional Resources<a name="cloudtrail-notifications-more-info-3"></a>